SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/resetting-labels.md

 To cancel all the label changes, uncheck **Enable label substitution**.

 > [!NOTE]
 > The translated labels will NOT be deleted.
 They are hidden in the GUI, and the default labels are displayed in their place.
-As soon as you enable label substitution again, the translated labels will be displayed again.
+As soon as you enable label substitution again, the translated labels are displayed again.

 <!-- Referenced links -->